gw-ece1120-s2016/lab06/README.md

 The problem reads:
 ```
 Oh no!
-You’re above a pit of fire and the only way out is a 1000-rung escape ladder.
+You’re above a pit of fire and the only way out is a 1000-rung
+escape ladder.
 You’re on the first rung.
-fire dice

 Every second, a standard (6 sided) die rolls.
-If it’s a 1 or 2, you move down one rung.
+If it’s a 1 or 2, you
+move down one rung.
 Anything 3 or greater, you move up one rung.
+If
-If you move down from the first rung, you fall into the fire!
-If you move up from the 1000th rung, you escape.
+you move down from the first rung, you fall into the fire!
+If you move
+up from the 1000th rung, you escape.

 What is the probability that you escape?